 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 During the 25-minute bout, Chimaev held ground control for a commanding 21 minutes and 40 seconds.
 Not once did he attempt a submission.
 He landed 529 strikes—an all-time UFC record—but only 37 were classified as “significant.”
 Instead, with his crucifix cinched in, Chimaev opted for light taps to the head—just enough to maintain his dominant position on the mat as Du Plessis lay helpless.
-He simply tread water until the final horn—and he won decisively.
+He simply tread water until the final horn—and he won, quite decisively.

-Even Chimaev himself grew bored.
+Even Chimaev himself became bored.
 After the third round, he asked teammate Arman Tsarukyan, “Can I box a little now?”
 Tsarukyan later explained their strategy: “The plan for the fight was to wrestle, try not to get into exchanges.
 He’s better everywhere than Du Plessis, but the only way he could lose is if he brawled and let his emotions take over.
 Don’t rush, don’t try to go for a submission right away and lose position.
 It’s better to calmly win rounds than go for a submission, miss it, lose position, and have to take him down again.
 That’s why he fought calmly and it worked.
 Our goal was to win the title.
 We achieved it.
 Why risk it if everything’s working?”

 The UFC has a ‘boring’ problem, and it’s become urgent.
 It threatens to tear the sport apart.